 Now, when you arrive at the airport you may not have any wifi or data which means that you can’t use UBER.
 Therefore, the best cab option is MERU.
 Just outside the airport exit they have a stand where you can order your taxi and we found them to be honest and fair with prices.

-Getting a SIM in India
+How to Get a SIM Card & Phone Data in India

 There are two main cell providers here in India, Vodaphone and Airtel.
 If you choose Airtel they may be slightly cheaper than Vodaphone but the SIM takes 12-24 hours to activate.
 We choose to use Vodaphone and the SIM was activated before we left the store.
 It cost 495 INR (~7.25 USD) for unlimited calls and text, 1.5 GB data daily and is good for 28 days.